Creating a Discord HTTP Slash Command Bot with Fastify

 I've been dying to try out Discord's new slash commands for a few months now, but unfortunately the framework I use for my bots (discord.js) hasn't shipped official support for them yet.
 I finally got impatient enough to decide to write a slash command bot using the new HTTP API (instead of the persistent Gateway connection), which is a lot easier to use without a library wrapper.

 As it turns out, there aren't a lot of tutorials on how to do this yet.
 I thought it would be useful to publish how I did it - using the HTTP API is a great way to create simple bots!
-My project idea was to create a bot that imitates the old /slap <user>
+My project idea was to create a bot that imitates the old /slap <user>IRC command.

 Creating a Discord Bot